tranhelen/tranhelen/_posts/2016-10-27-schedulingposts.md

 ## Does It Work?

 If you're reading this post, it works.
 Sick.
 I have scheduled my last three posts on specific dates while I was away in Utah and California.
+If you have suggestions on how I can better optimize this flow, give me a heads up.

 Thanks to the [Peter Corey](http://www.east5th.co/blog/2014/12/29/scheduling-posts-with-jekyll-github-pages-and-zapier/) for starting this and [Larry Marbuger](https://twitter.com/lmarburger) for guiding me in the right direction.